News Briefs about Astoria sometimes done by / or with the help of the audience.

 In the photo above right are a couple of happy campers who brought their own lawn chairs to sit in to relax and enjoy the big band music being played along the East River prior to the Independence Day Fireworks Celebration in Astoria Park last year.
 Click on this photo for details of the Astoria Park Fireworks program last year, which generally follows the same time schedule from year to year.

-In the photo to your right is a 'light and happiness' salesman.
+In the photo to your left is a 'light and happiness' salesman.
 He's selling colored lights which might bring a bit of happiness to your child.
 And he's earning a few bucks which will put bread on his family's table, and should make them happy too.

 The coup de grace generally begins around 9.30 pm, after it becomes a bit dark and lasts about a half an hour.
 You'll be hard pressed to find an Independence Day Celebration and fireworks display performance like this almost anywhere.